A perfect companion with veggie burgers, sandwiches, and wraps, this refreshing pickled cucumber salad can be served with just about anything.

-If I do say so myself, I really enjoy my recipe for quick and easy refrigerator pickles.
+If I do say so myself, I really enjoy my recipe for quick and easy refrigerator pickles (link to this recipe at the bottom of the post).
 Not too salty, not too tart, it’s so good that I decided to turn it into a salad.

 Mini cucumbers (photo: Abel and Cole, UK)

 This is fantastic to make with mini-cucumbers, which are most always flavorful and crisp.
 The success of this salad, simple as it is, depends on cucumbers that are firm and not filled with watery seeds.

 You can also use hothouse cucumbers, quartered or halved lengthwise.
 Kirby cucumbers are perfectly fine, too, and quite appropriate, since, after all, that’s the kind that is most often used to make pickles.

 - Quick and Easy Refrigerator Pickles